 Phase 1 – Designing Your Podcast

-This first section covers everything you need to know about designing your podcast, including how to decide on your podcast topic, choosing a podcast name, planning the structure of your episodes and more.
+This first phase covers everything you need to know about designing your podcast, including how to decide on your podcast topic, choosing a podcast name, planning the structure of your episodes and more.

 The very first step in starting a podcast is knowing what you are going to talk about and what topic you are going to choose.